jmlien/unfolder/README.md

 # unfolder: a software to unfold a mesh

 ## Objective
-You goal is to provide an implementation of a couple of unfolding heuristics from 'Schlickenrieder, Wolfram.
+Your goal is to provide an implementation of a couple of unfolding heuristics from 'Schlickenrieder, Wolfram.
 "Nets of polyhedra."
 Master's Thesis, Technische Universität Berlin (1997).'
 * You can download his thesis from [this link](https://scholar.google.com/scholar?q=Nets%20of%20polyhedra)

 ## Compile and run